-This brochure describes the benefits of Kaiser Foundation Health Plan, Inc., Hawaii Region under our contract (CS 1060) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of Kaiser Permanente - Hawaii under the Kaiser Foundation Health Plan, Inc., Hawaii Region's contract (CS 1060) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
 If you want more information about us, you can call Member Services at 800-966-5955 (TTY: 711).
 You may also contact us by visiting our website at www.kp.org/feds.
 The address for Kaiser Foundation Health Plan, Inc., Hawaii Region's administrative office is:

-Kaiser Foundation Health Plan, Inc., Hawaii Region 711 Kapiolani Boulevard Honolulu, Hawaii 96813
+Kaiser Permanente - Hawaii 711 Kapiolani Boulevard Honolulu, Hawaii 96813